ucbsoj/15sp-onlinenewspackages/index.md

 To successfully complete this assignment, you must:

 * Interview at least one journalist directly involved via phone, video or in person.
-We use the term “journalist” in a broad, modern sense: editor, reporter, designer, developer, social media producer, photographer, videographer, etc.
+This can be an editor, reporter, designer, developer, social media producer, photographer or videographer.
 * Succinctly communicate why the project is innovative.
 * Discuss how the story or product exists on various social, mobile and desktop platforms.
 * Be able to discuss any tools or techniques that helped make the project possible.